Parlay-Kei/Parlay-Golf-Ventures/docs/README.md

 - [ ] Update migration progress if applicable
 - [ ] Review and update coding standards
 - [ ] Update README with current status
+- [ ] Document build changes and optimizations

 For questions or suggestions regarding documentation, please contact the development team.